TrojanSports - Boogie Ellis has career-best performance to will USC past No. 8 UCLA

 "That's the first goal in mind is to take care of the conference regular-season, then obviously the Pac-12 tourney and then potentially a tourney run," Peterson said.
 "But we're taking it a step at a time because each game weighs the same, so we've got to take care of next week, defend our home court again and like Boogie said, tomorrow's a new day and we've got to take care of next week."

-Enfield said it was one of the two best home crowds of his 10 seasons with the Trojans, and those fans were reciprocated with one of the best performances by this team all season.
+Enfield said it was one of the two best home crowds of his 10 seasons with the Trojans, and those fans were reciprocated with one of the best performances by this team and its best player all season.

 "I thought last year's game [vs. UCLA] and this year's game were the two best [home] atmospheres we've played in in 10 years," Enfield said.
 "Last year and this year were as good as any place in the country.
 I've been coaching off and on for 28 years -- in the NBA and in college, coached in the ACC, I've been doing this for a long time -- and if you go to some of the arenas, our home crowd this year and last year the UCLA game was as good as anywhere I've ever been.
 And it's such a big advantage for our players.